An understanding of a broad range of joining techniques including welding, riveting, fasteners and adhesives.

 Who should attend?

-The course will suit technical personnel, engineers and production managers who are engaged in manufacturing processes related to joining technology.
+Suitable for anyone who is engaged in manufacturing processes related to joining technology.

-- Achieve an understanding of the merits of a variety of joining techniques.
-In addition, the course will indicate the preferred joining techniques to be used dependent on both material selection and various in-service performance requirements.
+- Identify preferred joining techniques to be used dependent on both material selection and various in-service performance requirements.

 - Properties of metals, polymers, ceramics and composites which influence joining process selection